fernandopenaranda/my_blog/content/authors/admin/_index.md

 Hi, I'm Fernando, currently a postdoctoral researcher at the [Donostia International Physics Center](http://dipc.ehu.es/ferdejuan/people/).
 I obtained my Phd in theoretical condensed matter physics from the [Theory of Quantum Materials and Solid State Quantum Technologies department](https://wp.icmm.csic.es/tqe/people/fernando-penaranda/) at the Material Science Institute of Madrid (CSIC).
 My interests include: topological matter, correlated electrons, Majorana physics, and moiré systems.
 My research activity is at the frontier between fundamental physics and its technological applications.

-I'm passionate about scientific computation, numerical techniques (Quantum Transport, Tight-binding, DMRG, TNs...), and open-source development mostly in Julia (see my [Github](https://www.github.com/fernandopenaranda) page).
+I'm passionate about scientific computation, numerical techniques (Quantum Transport, Tight Binding, DMRG, TNs...), and open-source development mostly in Julia (see my [Github](https://www.github.com/fernandopenaranda) page).

 For more details see my [publications](#publications) list